 As your site grows and new posts and pages get added, you then decide to move all of your images and media to an external storage location (e.g. Amazon S3) to help improve your site’s efficiency and make your pages load faster to visitors …

-This transfer changes the path (i.e. the destination URL) of your images, which requires changing the URLs of all the images that you have embedded into your posts and pages.
+This move changes the path (i.e. the destination URL) of your images, which requires changing the URLs of all the images that you have embedded into your posts and pages.

 In most situations, it would be quite impractical to go through every post and page on your site and do a manual search and replace of all image links.
 Fortunately, if you are a non-tech-savvy WordPress user, plugins provide a simple solution you can use to search and replace content throughout your site without having to access your WordPress database.